ECB bond-buying gets legal test at European court

 Although Wednesday's opinion looks at a bond-buying blueprint from 2012, designed at the height of the crisis to avert a break-up of the euro by helping countries in strife, it could determine the shape of future QE to buy state bonds.

-This would limit ECB President Mario Draghi's room for maneuver as he tries to make good a promise to do 'whatever it takes' to save the euro.
+This would limit ECB President Mario Draghi's room for manoeuvre as he tries to make good a promise to do 'whatever it takes' to save the euro.

 The ECB is on the verge of announcing an ambitious money printing scheme as soon as next week to buoy falling prices and put the struggling economy back on a steady footing.